Health Studies (Health Professional Education: Teaching) MSc 2017-18

 This module helps to prepare you to be an Independent and Supplementary Prescriber.
 You will explore the relevant law, ethics, policy, evidence -based and practice components of prescribing.
-You will be assessed through coursework (worth 100% of module marks), in the form of a case study.
-You will also be assessed in practice by your medical mentor and complete an examination in pharmacology and numeracy and an in-class test which will be assessed on a pass/refer/fail basis.
+You will be assessed through coursework, an examination in pharmacology and numeracy, in practice by your medical mentor, as well as complete an in-class test which will be assessed on a pass/refer/fail basis.

 Conversion to Independent Prescribing for Physiotherapy/Podiatry Supplementary Prescribers

 This module helps to prepare you to be an independent prescriber following your initial supplementary prescribing training.
 You will explore the relevant laws, ethics, policy, evidence based and practice components of independent prescribing.
-Assessment for the module will involve coursework (worth 100% of module marks).
+Assessment for the module will involve coursework.
 It will also include producing a personal formulary which will be assessed on a pass/refer/fail basis.
 Finally you will also be assessed in practice by your medical mentor which will be graded on a pass/refer/fail basis.

 • Please note: NMC or HCPC registrants selecting the Supporting Learning in Practice module require access to a student from their profession in clinical practice and to meet the requirements of their professional body for recognition